Just another iHealthSpot WP02 site

 While birthmarks are generally harmless to a person’s health, keep a lookout for any physical changes to them.
 If you notice bleeding from a birthmark, changes in color, or growth in size or shape, talk to dermatologist.
 While it may be harmless, it’s a good idea to get examined for any health conditions associated with the change in your birthmarks.

-Filed Under: birth mark, mole Tagged With: birthmark, Children Skin Conditions
+Filed Under: Birthmark Tagged With: birthmark, Children Skin Conditions

 Primary Sidebar